IT CONQUERED

 Elsewhere on the base (or some other base, who knows?), a military officer and the Secretary (of state?) are meeting with another scientist, Dr. Tom Anderson (Lee Van Cleef: THE BEAST FROM 20,000 FATHOMS, SPACE PATROL [TV], ESCAPE FROM NEW YORK).
 Unlike the clean-shaven, kindly soft-spoken mannerisms of Dr. Nelson, Dr. Anderson is a stink-eyed, purse-lipped jerk with an undisguised air of contempt.

 He not only doesn't try to hide his disrespect, he nearly dares his hosts to do something about it.
-Anderson has quite the chip on his shoulders and, while the officers recognize his accomplishments, he's earned nearly every diploma in science known to man (surely an exaggeration), none of his wild predictions - and he's made plenty over the years - has ever come true.
+Anderson has quite the chip on his shoulder and, while the officers recognize his accomplishments, he's earned nearly every diploma in science known to man (surely an exaggeration), none of his wild predictions - and he's made plenty over the years - has ever come true.
 So everyone isn't about to drop everything they've worked toward just because Tom says so.

 Yes, they are eager to work with such a learned man who has so much potential to offer, but they're not about to put him in charge of everything or anything.